conan-io/docs/howtos/manage_shared_libraries/env_vars.rst

 ---------------------------------------

 If we are creating now a package that uses the ``ToolA`` executable to compress some data.
-You can call directly``toolA.exe`` using RunEnvironment build helper to set the environment variables accrodingly:
+You can execute directly ``toolA`` using RunEnvironment build helper to set the environment variables accordingly:

 .. code-block:: python